GSA/digitalcorps.gsa.gov/_projects/fema-region-9.md

 **---**

-Presidential Innovation Fellows working with FEMA Region 9 will be based in Oakland, CA.
+U.S. Digital Corps Fellows working with FEMA Region 9 will be based in Oakland, CA.